When a new baby is welcomed into a home, she comes with all sorts of extras: a new bed, toys of all sizes, clothes and even transportation!

 As for your kiddo, the RECARO reclines to multiple positions, including fully flat, and it even comes with a soft boot enclosure, which makes the seat feel like a bassinet.
 The UV SPF 50+ canopy is also water resistant.

-We love the one-hand fold, which is super convenient, and this stroller folds down very compact.
+We love the one-hand fold, which is super convenient, and this stroller folds down to a very manageable size.
 It also has an auto lock feature for more security.

 If you want something that's stylish, heavy-duty, spacious and well-designed, and something that is within your budget, this is a great option.